Super easy 3-ingredient vegan fudge. Rich and wonderfully textured and ready in 5 minutes. Made with homemade vegan condensed milk.

-This vegan microwave chocolate fudge is just 3-ingredients and takes 5-minutes (or less) to make.
+This delicious vegan fudge is just 3-ingredients and takes 5-minutes to make.

 Well, let me be more clear.

 It uses vegan condensed milk as one of the ingredients, so unless you buy that off the shelf you’ll have to make that first.
 I have a super easy recipe for it and it is exactly what I used for this fudge.
 It’s not only easy, it’s super quick and made up in the blender.
 So it doesn’t add much time to this at all.